atitsbest/resume/CV.md

 # Stephan Meißner

 I have been around for some time engineering and shipping software, working with may customers of different domains.
-I love forming a team for the task at hand, not only managing bits but also humans (as big problems are mostly not technicaly in nature).
+I love forming a team for the task at hand, not only managing bits but also humans (as big problems are mostly not technical).

 # Experience